rodrimati1992/structural_crates/readme.md

     Enables specialization inside structural,
     requires nightly because it enables the nightly feature.

+- `better_ti`:
+    This enables the `TI` macro to take in an identifier or a string literal.
+    This requires proc macros in type position, which is as of 2019-11-02 stabilizes on Rust 1.40.

+- `nightly_better_to`
+    This enables the `TI` macro to take in an identifier or a string literal, as well as enable the nightly features required before it was marked as stable for Rust 1.40 (as of 2019-11-02).

+nightly_type_pmacros

 Specialization is used inside structural for performance reasons.
 There are no benchmarks comparing when specialization is enabled and disabled yet.